 Models & Features

 Non-OC graphics cards can also be overclocked but not by a huge margin because of their cooling limitations.
-On the other hand, an already overclocked graphics cards can be overclocked further to some extent resulting into much higher performance in gaming and 3D applications.
-You can overclock graphics card by using good overclocking softwares that can be downloaded free from internet.
-In my experience I have found that most of the times Nvidia GPUs are better at overclocking compared to AMD GPUs.
+On the other hand, already overclocked graphics cards can be overclocked further to some extent resulting in much higher performance in gaming and 3D applications.
+You can overclock a graphics card by using good overclocking software that can be downloaded free from the internet.
+In my experience, I have found that most of the time Nvidia GPUs are better at overclocking compared to AMD GPUs.

 Must Read: Guide on how to overclock graphics card

-OC graphics cards are expensive than the Non-OC counterparts.
+OC graphics cards are more expensive than their Non-OC counterparts.
 The difference in price may be bigger or lesser depending on the model of the OC graphics card.
-If it is a top of the line premium graphics card with high-end cooler and RGB LEDs then it will be priced considerably higher than the standard Non-OC graphics card.
+If it is a top-of-the-line premium graphics card with a high-end cooler and RGB LEDs then it will be priced considerably higher than the standard Non-OC graphics card.

-At the end I would like to say that if you are on budget and does not care about overclocking or features such as RGB LED, metal backplate etc. then it is wiser to go with a Non-OC plain graphics card, but if you are an enthusiast and want the best performance out of it and want extra features then get the best available OC graphics card that can be overclocked further.
+In the end, I would like to say that if you are on a budget and do not care about overclocking or features such as RGB LED, metal backplate, etc. then it is wiser to go with a Non-OC plain graphics card, but if you are an enthusiast and want the best performance out of it and want extra features then get the best available OC graphics card that can be overclocked further.
 If you have any queries or confusion regarding OC and Non-OC graphics cards then please ask by leaving a comment below.